JAVAFO PAIRING ENGINE ADVANCED USER MANUAL

-In the following chapters, it will be described how it is possible for an external program to integrate the JaVaFo Pairing Engine in order to use it to prepare pairings according to the FIDE (Dutch) Swiss System (see here, on the pairings website, while waiting for the update of the FIDE handbook).
+In the following chapters, it will be described how it is possible for an external program to integrate the JaVaFo Pairing Engine in order to use it to prepare pairings according to the FIDE (Dutch) Swiss System (see section C.04.3 from FIDE Handbook).

 Albeit JaVaFo supports many input formats (and other ones could be easily added), the most practical way to input data to JaVaFo is using the TRF(x), where TRF (also called TRF16 to distinguish it from the TRF06 used in the past), is the official FIDE Tournament Report File defined in the FIDE handbook (see), and the (x) stands for some extensions that have to be introduced in such format to make it useful for exchanging data between different programs.
 To be clearly understood by JaVaFo, it is recommended that such file is written using the UTF-8 encoding.

 The extensions to the TRF16 are partly made by adding some new codes (which are alphabetic in order to be completely different by the current numeric codes defined for the format), partly by allowing writing in the TRF something that is not normally found in a TRF, partly by interpreting some data contained in it.